 Lee was killed by British agents trying to lure Nathan towards the top-secret American orbital station.
 With policemen being politically neutral, Nathan could have arrested her murderer - trying to board the station as an escape - and not face any ramifications.
 Devis was being unwittingly used in the case, and his decision to press charges against Sergeant Corman - who was part of the conspiracy - look certain to result in him losing his job.
 As a consequence, he asks Nathan for a new job as a Star Cop.

-Has anyone noticed before that Nathan's chess set (seen 36'06m into the episode - well, this is an anorak's guide after all) has sides that are both black?* A nice touch, particularly bearing in mind this Nathan/Devis dialogue exchange: "Someone's playing games with me."
+Nathan's chess set (seen 36'06m into the episode - well, this is an anorak's guide after all) has sides that are both black.* A nice touch, particularly bearing in mind this Nathan/Devis dialogue exchange: "Someone's playing games with me."
 "And a draw is the best you can hope for."
 Also an odd bit is where Nathan puts a bottle and a glass on a table, only for it to spin round after he lets go (26'57) - was this a mistake or intentionally "futuristic"?

 * Actually, further inspection reveals the same board in An Instinct For Murder, too, though it's more meaningful here.